top of page

 What is addiction?

-Addiction is a complex disease that can impact various areas of a person's life.
-When we talk about alcoholism as an addiction, it is a disease that develops gradually and is not immediately noticeable to the individual and the surroundings.
-Alcoholism evolves through continuous alcohol consumption.
-It is a complex illness that affects not only the person who drinks but also their family, the community they live in, and the work environment.
-Furthermore, prolonged and excessive use of alcoholic beverages leads to damage to the body and disturbances.
+When we talk about alcoholism as an addiction, it refers to a condition that develops gradually and is not immediately noticeable to the individual or their surroundings.
+Alcoholism develops through continuous alcohol consumption.
+It is a complex disease that affects not only the person who drinks, but also their family, the community in which they live, and their work environment.
+Prolonged and excessive consumption of alcoholic beverages leads to physical damage and dysfunction.

 Alcohol and changes in the brain

-Prolonged excessive alcohol consumption causes changes in the brain, such as alterations in neurons, including reductions in their size.
-Addiction can be framed as a repeating cycle, with three stages.
-These stages primarily involve three domains: incentive salience, negative emotional states, and executive function.
-The domains are reflected in three key regions of the brain: the basal ganglia, the extended amygdala, and the prefrontal cortex, respectively.
+When we talk about alcoholism as an addiction, we are referring to a condition that develops gradually and is not immediately noticeable to the individual or their surroundings.
+Alcoholism develops through the continuous consumption of alcohol.
+It is a complex disease that affects not only the person who drinks but also their family, the community in which they live, and their work environment.
+Prolonged and excessive alcohol consumption leads to physical damage and dysfunction.
+Long-term excessive alcohol consumption causes changes in the brain, such as changes in neurons, including a reduction in their size.
+Addiction can be characterized as a recurring cycle with three phases.
+These phases primarily involve three domains: incentive salience, negative emotional states, and executive function.
+These domains are reflected in three key areas of the brain: the basal ganglia, the extended amygdala, and the prefrontal cortex.

 You can read more about it here: